jmaslankowski/WPC-Social-Media-Presence/README.md

 # WP2-Social-Media-Presence
 Development stage of application for WP2 purposes.
 <br/><br/>
-The application is used to scrap all the links related to social media from websites that are put in:<br/>
+The application is used to scrape all the links related to social media from websites that are put in:<br/>
 url.txt<br/>
 file that should have the list of URLs in the following format:<br/>
 maslankowski.pl<br/>